DataDog/documentation/content/en/opentelemetry/guide/otel_demo_to_datadog.md

     ```
      By default, the collector in the demo application merges the configuration from two files:

-    - `src/otelcollector/otelcol-config.yml`
-      - Which contains the default configuration for the collector.
+    - `src/otelcollector/otelcol-config.yml`: contains the default configuration for the collector.
-    - `src/otelcollector/otelcol-config-extras.yml`
-      - Which can be used to add extra configuration to the collector.
+    - `src/otelcollector/otelcol-config-extras.yml`: used to add extra configuration to the collector.

     <div class="alert alert-info">
     When merging YAML values, objects are merged and arrays are replaced.